fungcollin/fungcollin/README.md

 ## About Me

 With background in Accounting and Banking, I bring a unique combination of displine, strategic vision, and technical prowess to the software world.
-My passion lies with learning and exploring software solutions, connecting it with making life easier.
+My passion lies with learning and exploring software solutions, connecting it to daily interaction.

 ## Connect with Me